Children’s Religious Exploration

 In the recent past, our curriculum has offered the opportunity to explore many topics, including drama, the natural world and other religious traditions in our community.
 Our R.E. program also features “Coming of Age” programs to honour the transition from childhood to youth and the “Our Whole Lives” curriculum which recognizes and affirms that humans are spirit, mind and body together.
 For the youngest among us there is a nursery.
 Toddlers and other youngsters are welcome to enjoy blocks, toys and crafts with the supervision of an adult.

 Highlights of a year in R.E. often include field trips to the Cataraqui Conservation Authority, Ottawa and other nearby destinations.
 Special services in the Spring, Fall and Winter months draw on the children’s creative participation and leadership.
 Another highlight is our annual retreat to the Unitarian Camp in the Adirondack Mountains.
 We welcome all children, youth, and their parents and care givers to explore any or all aspects of our Religious Exploration programs.
-Members of the R.E.
-Committee, or our minister the Reverend Carol Strecker.

 The Seven Principles (Children’s version)

 - We help each other learn

 - Each person searches for what is true

 - All people deserve a say in what happens

 - We work to build a fair and peaceful world

 - We care for the Earth and all creatures